MysticRyuujin/lighthouse/book/src/installation.md

 # 📦 Installation

 Lighthouse runs on Linux, MacOS and Windows.
 Installation should be easy.
-In fact, if you already have Rust installed all you need is:
+In fact, if you already have git and Rust installed all you need is:

 - `git clone https://github.com/sigp/lighthouse.git`
 - `cd lighthouse`